ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 {{< figure src="/img/adjoint-state/backprop-15.svg" width="90%" title="Figure 2.
 The chain rule" id="chainrule" >}}

-We will also consider functions that depend on additional multidimensional parameter, usually denoted by $\theta \in \mathbb R^p$.
+We will also consider functions that depend on an additional multidimensional parameter, usually denoted by $\theta \in \mathbb R^p$.
 Formally, such a function is just a map

 {{< math >}}$$
 f\colon \mathbb R^n \times \mathbb R^p \to \mathbb R^m,